 Flavors from Home

-Winner of the Gourmand World Cookbook Award,
+Winner of the Gourmand World Cookbook Award for Best Charity/ Fundraising Cookbook in North America.

 In Flavors from Home, Aimee Zaring shares fascinating and moving stories of courage, perseverance, and self-reinvention from Kentucky's resettled refugees.
 As these individuals and their families struggle to adapt to a new culture, the kitchen often becomes one of the few places where they are able to return "home."
 Preparing native cuisine is one way they can find comfort in an unfamiliar land, retain their customs, reconnect with their past, and preserve a sense of identity.